lintonye/learnreact.design/re4d.md

 ---
 layout: page
 title: React Essentials For Designers
-subtitle: 'An introductory, example-driven course on React: fundamentals, capabilities and limitations and how they relate to design'
+subtitle: 'An introductory, example-driven course on React and React Native: fundamentals, capabilities, limitations and how they relate to design'
 author:
   name: Linton Ye
   twitter: lintonye